aftermathdigital/aftermathdigital.github.io/_posts/2021-06-23-Value-Defi-AMM-Oracle.md

 This is a big function, so I've omitted the lines which concern tokens other than 3Crv, since that's what we're interested in.

 - The for loop is iterating over the native tokens supported by the Curve's stableSwap3Pool, which are DAI, USDC, and USDT respectively.
-  - Given DAI is at index zero, the first iteration of the loop will result in the DAI the attacker deposited in Value DeFi's MultiStableVault being deposited into [Curve's pool](https://etherscan.io/address/0xbebc44782c7db0a1a60cb6fe97d0b483032ff1c7) via the `stableSwap3Pool.add_liquidity(amounts, 1);` at `//[0]`.
+  - Given DAI is at index zero, the first iteration of the loop will result in the DAI the attacker deposited in Value DeFi's MultiStableVault being deposited into [Curve's pool](https://etherscan.io/address/0xbebc44782c7db0a1a60cb6fe97d0b483032ff1c7) via the `stableSwap3Pool.add_liquidity(amounts, 1);` at `[0]`.
   - The [stableSwap3Pool](https://etherscan.io/address/0xbebc44782c7db0a1a60cb6fe97d0b483032ff1c7) `add_liquidity` function is responsible for exchanging an asset for 3Crv.
   - Getting into the weeds of 3Crv is beyond the scope of this post, but you can see how the function works [here](https://etherscan.io/address/0xbebc44782c7db0a1a60cb6fe97d0b483032ff1c7#code); suffice to say DAI is deposited, and 3Crv (the pool's LP token) is returned at the rate deemed appropriate by Curve's algorithm.

 - This iteration of the for loop ends in `return _outputAmount`, which lets the caller know how many 3Crv tokens the DAI was exchanged for.
   - Interestingly, the caller seems to ignore the return value and calculate the amount of tokens returned by checking the contract balance before and after the call to `convert`.

-Returning to `depositFor`, the next step is to take these new 3Crv tokens, and deposit them in the `MultiStablesVault` using the `_deposit` function at `//[3]`:
+Returning to `depositFor` (the figure previous to the one above), the next step is to take these new 3Crv tokens, and deposit them in the `MultiStablesVault` using the `_deposit` function at `[3]`:

 ```c
 //MultiStablesVault: [0xDdD7df28B1Fb668B77860B473aF819b03DB61101]